 And remember that you are not alone.
 A Florida fact sheet shows that the Sunshine State has 520,000 people 65 or older who are battling dementia, and that doesn’t include the caregivers or others who volunteer or are paid to help.

-The Palm Coast law firm of Chiumento Dwyer Hertel Grant, has been helping families throughout Florida with elder care and estate planning issues since 1973.
+The Palm Coast law firm of Chiumento Law, PLLC, has been helping families throughout Florida with elder care and estate planning issues since 1973.
 The firm’s skilled attorneys have a reputation for compassion and service that extends beyond their home counties of Flagler and Volusia.
 It’s a reputation built in part on witnessing the pain and uncertainty Alzheimer’s inflicts on victims and caregivers.

 Contact us if you need help preparing for or dealing with a long and difficult battle against Alzheimer’s.